 C.S.
 Lewis at Holy Trinity Church

 In Oxford, C.S.
-Lewis visits Holy Trinity Church, Headington Quarry, an Anglican parish church in the Diocese of Oxford, about one mile from his home, The Kilns.
+Lewis visits Holy Trinity Church, Headington Quarry, an Anglican parish church in the Diocese of Oxford.
+The church is about one mile from his home, The Kilns.
 The church is designed by George Gilbert Scott (1811–1878), an architect who also designed the Martyrs’ Memorial in Oxford and the chapel for Exeter College.
 The church is designed in the fourteenth-century Gothic style and built of local Headington stone.
 The foundation stone is laid in 1848, and the building is dedicated by Samuel Wilberforce (1805–1873), bishop of Oxford, on 22 November 1849.
-The east-window glass, depicting Christ in glory, is designed by the Scottish architect Sir John Ninian Comper (1864–1960) and installed in 1951 as a memorial to those in the parish who fell in the Second World War.
-The Lady Chapel is dedicated in 1993 in memory of Canon Ronald Head (1919–1991), who is the Vicar from 1956 to 1990 and a good friend of C.S.
+The east-window glass, depicting Christ in glory, is designed by the Scottish architect Sir John Ninian Comper (1864–1960) and installed in 1951 as a memorial to those in the parish who fell in the Second World War (1940–1945).
+The Lady Chapel is dedicated in 1993 in memory of Canon Ronald Head (1919–1991), the Vicar from 1956 to 1990 and a good friend of C.S.
 Lewis and his brother Warren.
 In the north aisle of the church is a brass plate marking where C.S.
 Lewis and his brother Warren always sat.
 They sit always in the same pew, nestled away in the north isle of the church, next to the column of St George.
 A few feet away from here is the Narnia Window.
 It is decorated with personages, scenes, and attributes from Lewis’s stories of Narnia, etched on glass by artist and sculptural glass engraver Sally Scott.
 The window, dedicated on 2 July 1991, is placed at the bequest of George and Kathleen Howe in memory of their son William and daughter Gillian, who died in childhood.

 The Screwtape Letters

 At the invitation of The Saturday Evening Post, C.S.
-Lewis writes a piece for the newspaper on 19 December 1959, called ‘Screwtape Proposes a Toast’.
+Lewis writes a piece for the newspaper on 19 December 1959 called ‘Screwtape Proposes a Toast’.
 Like The Screwtape Letters, it is written from the perspective of hell.
 In this piece, Screwtape speaks at the Tempters’ Training College for young devils.
 He proposes a toast to the dignitaries assembled for the dinner, in which he purports to encourage in their infernal work the young devils who have just graduated from college.
 The toast itself is a relentless attack on the errors of public schools in the United States.
 Lewis targets public education’s failure to instil passion and virtue in people.
 He also attacks extreme egalitarianism in education and democracy, pointing out that such egalitarianism leads not to excellence but to mediocrity.
 Along with Lewis’s book The Abolition of Man, the newspaper piece presents Lewis’s view of the profound dangers in the methods and goals of modern education.

 Funeral